CSI-COEP/Hack-Mavericks/README.md

 Tech Stack:
 1) Machine Learning:
 We have built a very basic NLP chatbot using NLTK which can answer basic queries related to Visa requiremnnts, types and processes.
+The chatbot is trained on a text file in which the data is gathered from the Ministry of External Affairs(MEA) website.
 2) Front-End Development:
 3) REST API :
 4) Backend Development :